About Us @ Talkin' Teeth

 Danielle attends pertinent dental courses throughout the year to help her teach at peak performance.

 She loves to travel with her husband and son, and enjoys spending time with her large family.
-Danielle is smitten with event planning, enjoys playing the piano and still dances!
+Danielle is smitten with event planning, enjoys playing the piano!
 Her personal motto is: "it's the little things in life" that bring genuine satisfaction, and she believes there are no insignificant details to achieve excellence to whatever you put your mind

 Hygiene Systems Coordinator